A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Theoretical Results

-By Theorem \ref{th2} and Remark \ref{rm2}, for a type-II recursive design or a type-III recursive design with no more than 13 levels, $E_{b^*}$ is the best design among all $E_b$'s, which is obtained without any computer search.
-To study the property of $D_b$'s defined in \eqref{eq2}, \cite{tang2014permuting} defined the type-I recursive designs as simple-recursive designs, and showed that if $D$ is simple-recursive, the design $D_{\tilde{b}}$ given by
+\revb{By Theorems \ref{th2} and \ref{thadd},} for an ordinary-recursive design or a recursive design with no more than 13 levels, $E_{b^*}$ is the best design among all $E_b$'s, which is obtained without any computer search. {Theorem \ref{th2} does not apply to the class of linearly permuted designs $D_b$'s.
+Here is a counter example. \begin{example} \rm Consider the design $7^{3-1}$ design $D$ defined by $x_3=2x_1+2x_2$ in Example~\ref{exa4}.
+Example \ref{exa2} shows that it is ordinary-recursive, {but there are three $D_b$'s with zero $\beta_3$.
+Specifically, it is easy to verify that $\beta_3(D_b)=0$ for $b=0,3,5$. } \end{example} In fact, \cite{tang2014permuting} showed that if $D$ is simple-recursive, the design $D_{\tilde{b}}$ given by

 is the unique design with $\beta_3=0$ among all $D_b$'s.
-As we have shown above, only a small amount of regular designs are type-I recursive.
-Therefore, results on type-I recursive designs are \reva{usually not applicable for designs with more than three levels.
-In contrast, Theorem \ref{th2} is more general and applies to the broader classes of type-II and type-III recursive designs}.
+As we have shown above, only a small amount of regular designs are simple-recursive.
+Therefore, results on simple-recursive designs are usually not applicable for designs with more than three levels.
+In contrast, Theorem \ref{th2} is more general and applies to the broader classes of ordinary-recursive and recursive designs. }

-Theorem \ref{th2} does not apply to the class of linearly permuted designs $D_b$'s even if $D$ is type-II recursive.
-Here is a counter example. \begin{example} \rm Consider the design \reva{$7^{3-1}$ design $D$ defined by $x_3=2x_1+2x_2$ in Example \ref{exa4}.
-Example \ref{exa2} shows that it is type-II recursive, so by Theorem \ref{th2},} $E_{b^*}$ is the unique design with $\beta_3=0$ among all $E_b$'s.
-In contrast, there are three $D_b$'s with zero $\beta_3$.
-Equation \eqref{eqdb} gives $\tilde{b}=5$, which leads to $D_{\tilde{b}}$ with $\beta_3=0$ and $\beta_4=0.0625$.
-Other than this, both $b=0$ and $b=3$ lead to $D_b$ with $\beta_3=0$ and $\beta_4=0.0417$.
-All $D_b$'s are worse than $E_{b^*}$ under the minimum $\beta$-aberration criterion. \end{example}